 06 Button Kugel

-Replica of a Viking ball-shaped button for the kaftan of the Rus, found in grave BJ 1075 in Birka on the isle of Björkö.
-Bronze.
+Viking ball-shaped button for the kaftan of the Rus, found in grave BJ 1075 in Birka on the isle of Björkö.
+Bronze, silver-plated or 925 silver.
 1.2 x 0.9 cm.

 Dealers for museum supplies, medieval and Viking re-enactment or LARP are cordially invited to register as retailer for wholesale in Pera Peri's medieval shop.
 We guarantee the best quality at good prices with short delivery times!